dnarayanan/pygadgetreader/readme.md

 	> python setup.py install   ## this installs the module, may require sudo
 ~~~

-If you do *not* have write access to your python install, we need to modify the environment variable `PYTHONPATH` to point to the pyGadgetReader directory.
+If you do *not* have write access to your python install, we need to modify your environment variable `PYTHONPATH` to point to the pyGadgetReader directory.
 Add these two lines to your `.bashrc/.bash_profile` (or respective shell file):

 ~~~Bash
 PYTHONPATH=/path/to/pyGadgetReader:$PYTHONPATH